lucmartinon/scooter_scrapper/README.md

 Running the main will
 * gather all the bikes of the cities from the spreadsheet (see below),
 * export all the data to a zipped csv (you can specify the folder in the argument of the main),
-* insert this data in a postgres DB.
+* upload this CSV to a folder in google drive (you can specify the folder ID + auth stuff in the settings file)
 * send a table with the result of the execution via Slack.
-This rely on a slack token and and a slack channel in the settings file.
+This rely on a slack token and and a slack channel ID in the settings file.

+In the utils.py file, you will find a method that is meant to run locally, `def import_new_data(settings):
+`.
+It does the following:
+* Downloads any file from the Google Drive folder that has not been downloaded already
+* Merge hourly CSVs into daily CSVs, removing the column "raw_data", making them half the size.
+* Loads these daily files to a Postgres DB

 ### Pain points
 #### Lime